Riddhish Herbals

 What is Shatavari in Ayurveda?

-Shatavari (Asparagus racemosus), also called Shatamuli, is classified in Charaka Samhita as one of the primary Vata-Pitta Rasayana herbs and a leading herb in the classical Jivaniya (life-sustaining) group.
-Traditionally valued for its Balya (strength), Stanya-janana (lactation-related), and Rasayana (rejuvenative) properties, it has been central to Ayurvedic wellness traditions for over two thousand years.
+Shatavari (Asparagus racemosus), also called Shatamuli, is classified in the Charaka Samhita among the primary Vata-Pitta Rasayana herbs and in the classical Jivaniya (life-sustaining) group.
+It has been valued for its Balya (strength), Stanya-janana (lactation-related) and Rasayana (rejuvenative) properties for over two thousand years.

 What are the alternate names for Shatavari?

-Shatavari (Sanskrit/Hindi), Shatamuli (Sanskrit synonym), Satavari / Shataveri / Shatawari (common spellings), Tannir Vittan (Tamil), Challagadda (Telugu), Shatavali (Malayalam), Majjige Gedde (Kannada).
+Shatavari (Sanskrit/Hindi), Shatamuli (Sanskrit synonym), Satavari / Shataveri / Shatawari (common spellings), Tannir Vittan (Tamil), Challagadda (Telugu), Shatavari (Malayalam), Majjige Gadde (Kannada).
 Botanical: Asparagus racemosus.
-Common search variants: Satavari powder, Shatawari churna, asparagus racemosus root powder.
+Common search terms: Satavari powder, Shatawari churna, asparagus racemosus root powder.

 Can I take Shatavari Powder without a doctor?

-Shatavari is an AMBER-classified herb in our risk framework due to its association with women's wellness and hormonal contexts.
-We recommend consulting a qualified Ayurvedic physician for personalised dose, anupan, and suitability assessment before beginning regular use.
-Especially important if pregnant, lactating, or managing any health condition.
+Because of its women's-wellness and hormonal context, we recommend consulting a qualified Ayurvedic physician for personalised dose, anupan and suitability — especially if pregnant, lactating, or managing any health condition.

 Is Shatavari suitable for men?

 Yes.
-Classical Ayurvedic texts describe Shatavari as beneficial for both men and women.
-Its Shukrala (semen-supporting) property in Sushruta Samhita and its Balya (general strength) classification make it a classical Rasayana herb for all genders.
+Classical texts describe Shatavari as beneficial for both men and women.
+Its Shukrala property in the Sushruta Samhita and its Balya classification make it a classical Rasayana herb for all genders.
 Consult your Vaidya for personalised guidance.

 What is the best anupan for Shatavari Powder?

-Classical Ayurvedic texts universally recommend warm milk as the primary anupan for Shatavari — the Madhura-Snigdha quality of milk is considered to complement Shatavari's pharmacological profile optimally.
-Honey in warm water suits Pitta conditions; ghee suits Vata.
+Classical texts universally recommend warm milk as the primary anupan for Shatavari — its Madhura-Snigdha quality is considered to complement Shatavari's profile.
+Honey in warm water suits Pitta; ghee suits Vata.
 Consult your Vaidya for personalised anupan.

 Yes.
-A review published in the Journal of Ethnopharmacology (Bopana & Saxena, 2007) documented observed research parameters consistent with Shatavari's traditional Ayurvedic profile.
-Gujarat Ayurved University and NIA Jaipur have also documented its traditional pharmacology.
+A review in the Journal of Ethnopharmacology (Bopana & Saxena, 2007) documented research parameters consistent with Shatavari's traditional Ayurvedic profile.
 Results from study conditions; individual responses vary.
 This is not a disease claim.

 Is it available at Riddhish Herbals?